elastic/ecctl/docs/ecctl_platform_instance-configuration_pull.md

 ## ecctl platform instance-configuration pull

-Downloads instance configuration into a local folder
+Downloads instance configuration into a local folder (Available for ECE only)

 ### Synopsis

-Downloads instance configuration into a local folder
+Downloads instance configuration into a local folder (Available for ECE only)

 ```
 ecctl platform instance-configuration pull --path <path> [flags]